quentinmax/Serial2Excel/README.md

 5. Once the data processing is complete the output file will be generated (Excel spreadsheet / CSV / JSON).

-> If you have any accuring issues, do not hesitate to [email me](mailto:quentinhoehne.dev@gmail.com) or create a [Github issue](https://github.com/quentinmax/Serial2Excel/issues).
+> If you have any occuring issues, do not hesitate to [email me](mailto:quentinhoehne.dev@gmail.com) or create a [Github issue](https://github.com/quentinmax/Serial2Excel/issues).

 ### Options